ruientan/dsa4263_elliptic_final/README.md

 # Elliptic Dataset
-The Elliptic dataset is a graph-structured cryptocurrency transaction dataset designed to support illicit activity and fraud detection, and blockchain network analysis.
-It is a time series graph of over 200k Bitcoin transactions (nodes) with a total value of $6 billion, 234k directed payment flow (edges), and 183 node features, and is the largest labelled cryptocurrency transaction dataset publicly available.
+The Elliptic dataset is a graph-structured cryptocurrency transaction dataset designed to support the detection of illicit activity and fraud, and blockchain network analysis.
+It is a time series graph of over 200k Bitcoin transactions (nodes) with a total value of $6 billion, 234k directed payment flow (edges), and 183 node features, and it is the largest labelled cryptocurrency transaction dataset publicly available.

 The dataset was constructed using blockchain ledger data compiled by Elliptic directly from a Bitcoin blockchain.
-The dataset represents a sub-graph of the bitcoin blockchain in a Directed Acyclic Graph (DAG), where the in-degree of a node represents the number of inputs of a transaction, while the our-degree represents the number of outputs of a transaction.
-Alongside the graph metadata, the dataset categorizes the nodes into three classes: **licit**, **illicit**, and **unknown**.
-A node is considered **illicit** if the transaction has been created by an entity that is considered fraudulent, such as scam networks, malware, terrorist organisations, ransomware, Ponzi scams, among others.
+The dataset represents a sub-graph of the bitcoin blockchain in a Directed Acyclic Graph (DAG), where the in-degree of a node represents the number of inputs of a transaction, while the out-degree represents the number of outputs of a transaction.
+Alongside the graph metadata, the dataset categorises the nodes into three classes: **licit**, **illicit**, and **unknown**.
+A node is considered **illicit** if the transaction has been created by an entity that is considered fraudulent, such as scam networks, malware, terrorist organisations, ransomware, and Ponzi scams, among others.

 ## Data folder
+Trained models are saved in `models/` already, hence there is no need to download the data.

-If you want to re-train models, download Elliptic csv files from their google drive: https://drive.google.com/drive/folders/1MRPXz79Lu_JGLlJ21MDfML44dKN9R08l
+However, if you want to re-train models, download Elliptic csv files from their google drive: https://drive.google.com/drive/folders/1MRPXz79Lu_JGLlJ21MDfML44dKN9R08l

 Put these in `data/`:
 - AddrTx_edgelist.csv